The Infant CARE-Index – online training

 It is essential that trainees attend all of the teaching sessions.

-Competence in administering the procedure is also assessed and therefore course participants are required to submit 3 videos that reflect their intended applications and culture(s) (2 normative, 1 clinical).
-These videos are used to assess the participant’s competence in administering the procedure.
+Competency in administering the procedure is also assessed and therefore course participants are required to submit 3 videos (2 normative, 1 clinical) that reflect their intended applications and culture(s).

 Course Timings